fairdataihub/SODA-for-SPARC/README.md

 <!-- ABOUT -->
 ## About

 Software for Organizing Data Automatically (SODA) is a computer software intended to facilitate the data organization and submission process for [SPARC](https://commonfund.nih.gov/sparc) investigators.
 It is built such that users can accomplish all the [requirements to submit a SPARC dataset](https://docs.sparc.science/submit_data.html) rapidly through a single interface.
-Morevover, requirements have been broken down into easy to perform steps and automation has integrated to reduces users' effort to a bare minimum during each step, sometimes to just a single click.
+Morevover, requirements have been broken down into easy to perform steps and automation has been integrated to reduces users' effort to a bare minimum during each step, sometimes to just a single click.

-For reporting any problems/bugs with the software, please open a new issue on the [Issues tab](https://github.com/bvhpatel/SODA/issues).
-Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
-Alternatively, you could use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).

 ## Downloading SODA
 SODA is distributed as an easy to install software for: